 A Cog in the Cosmic Machine

-A narrative based resource management game for Bradley University's FUSE Showcase
+A narrative based resource management game for Bradley University's FUSE Showcase.

 When: August 2020 - Present

-Roles: Producer
+Role: Producer

 Team Size: 22 people